AndrewReitz/LinkedInCSVDownloader/README.md

 In Chrome, go to [chrome://extensions](chrome://extensions/) or Hamburger Button -> Settings -> Extensions.
 Drag [LinkedInCsv.crx](https://raw.github.com/pieces029/LinkedInCSVDownloader/master/LinkedInCsv.crx) into the page that appears.

+**Note**: There may be more steps involved on windows machines due to security concerns.
+I do not have a windows machine to test on so please let me know what needs to be done and I can update this document accordingly.

 ### License

     Copyright 2014 Andrew Reitz